davecoulter/YSE_PZ/docs/queries.rst

 ---------------------

-The central table for transient data in YSE-PZ is the :code:`YSE_App_transient` table, which in turn is connected to a :code:`tags` model, a code:`Host` model, and code:`TransientPhotometry` and code:`TransientSpectrum` models (photometry and spectrum models for host galaxies also exist).
+The central table for transient data in YSE-PZ is the :code:`YSE_App_transient` table, which in turn is connected to a :code:`tags` model, a :code:`Host` model, and :code:`TransientPhotometry` and :code:`TransientSpectrum` models (photometry and spectrum models for host galaxies also exist).
 These relationships are summarized below.
 The :code:`TransientTags` model exists such that YSE-PZ users can apply various tags to note attributes of objects that they are interested in through the :ref:`detail`.